vladi-rh/mlflow-on-rhoai/agent-tracing/README.md

-# Agent Tracing with MLflow
+# Agent Tracing & Observability with MLflow and RHOAI

 This folder contains a **LangChain/LangGraph agent** with automatic **MLflow tracing** and **MCP (Model Context Protocol)** tool integration.